bigsmoke/pg_rowalesce/README.md

 Function-local settings:

-  *  `SET search_path TO rowalesce, public, pg_temp`
+  *  `SET search_path TO rowalesce, rowalesce, pg_temp`

 #### Function: `rowalesce (hstore, anyarray)`

 Coalesces the fields in the `hstore` with the field values from each successive record-type argument.

 Example: